Largest eigenvalue statistics of wavefront shaping in complex scattering media: Random-matrix framework: the Laguerre–Wishart ensemble

 \section{Random-matrix framework: the Laguerre–Wishart ensemble}

-Having presented the main theoretical findings and discussed them in the context of our experimental results, we now detail the random-matrix framework from which they are derived.
-Our theoretical approach is based on an analytic treatment of the spectral properties of the focusing operator in a random matrix setting.
-For this, we consider the case where the entries of the $M_2 \times M_1$ sub-transmission matrix $A$ are independent complex Gaussian variables.
-The corresponding focusing operator $A^\dagger A$ is thus an $M_1 \times M_1$ random matrix.
-Since $M_1 > M_2$, it belongs to the \emph{complex anti--LW ensemble}~\cite{beenakker1997random} where ``anti'' indicates that the matrix is rectangular with more columns than rows \cite{yu2002anti,janik2003wishart,vivo2007large}.
-In this case, $A^\dagger A$ has exactly $M_2$ positive eigenvalues $\lambda_1,\dots,\lambda_{M_2}$, while the remaining $M_1 - M_2$ eigenvalues vanish.
+Having presented the experimental results for the mean enhancement factor and its probability distributions, together with their comparison to the analytical predictions, we now detail the random-matrix framework from which these predictions are derived.
+Our approach is based on an analytic treatment of the spectral properties of the focusing operator within a random-matrix framework.
+To this end, we model the entries of the $M_2 \times M_1$ sub-transmission matrix $A$ as independent complex Gaussian variables.
+This is the standard statistical description of open scattering systems that support a large number of channels, in which the coherent superposition of many scattering paths gives rise to fully developed speckle and approximately Gaussian field statistics~\cite{goodman2015statistical, fyodorov2023intensity, kohnes2026universality, fyodorov2026random}.
+The resulting Gaussian model provides the simplest parameter-free description of enhancement-factor statistics in the absence of long-range mesoscopic correlations, serving as a quantitative reference for identifying correlation-induced excess fluctuations.
+Under this assumption, the focusing operator $A^\dagger A$ belongs to the \emph{complex anti--LW ensemble}~\cite{beenakker1997random}, where ``anti'' indicates that the underlying matrix $A$ is rectangular with more columns than rows ($M_1 > M_2$)~\cite{yu2002anti,janik2003wishart,vivo2007large}.
+Consequently, $A^\dagger A$ is an $M_1 \times M_1$ random matrix whose spectrum consists of exactly $M_2$ positive eigenvalues $\lambda_1,\dots,\lambda_{M_2}$, while the remaining $M_1 - M_2$ eigenvalues are identically zero.

 These nonzero eigenvalues encode the strength of the transmission channels.
 Since the matrix $A$ is random, so are these nonzero eigenvalues, which thus fluctuate from one sample of $A$ to another.
 However, it turns out that their joint (i.e., multivariate) statistics are known exactly.
 Indeed, their joint probability density function (JPDF) reads \cite{yu2002anti,janik2003wishart}